 The new Bleeding Edge suit can do a lot of what the Extremis suit could do and a lot of what it can't.

 Ultimate Origins #1 reveals that, apparently, Nick Fury's incredible badass-ness comes from having been a successful test subject of the Super Soldier Serum.
 On the one hand, you'd think just being Samuel L. Jackson would be enough; on the other, this kinda makes it easier to swallow things like dodging automatic weapons fire in close quarters, or holding his own against Wolverine until Captain America dropped the mutant with a taunt and a grenade.
 And most of his awesome is in his badass planning, anyway.

-This is at least partially true for the normal Nick Fury, who is Bad Ass and... virtually immortal.
+This is at least partially true for the normal Nick Fury, who is Bad Ass and... virtually immortal, thanks to an anti-aging formula he took so he wouldn't age out of useful service.
 That near-immortality applies only to natural causes of death, though; Nick's survival in combat is purely a result of his badassitude.

 The most famous example is Black Canary.
 Before joining the Justice League, Black Canary had no superpowers, but one issue immediately after joining the Justice League, Black Canary suddenly acquired the Canary Cry, a sonic projection weapon emitted from her mouth.
 This conflicted so much with her traditional Badass Normal nature, that her solo series and the smaller scale Birds of Prey constantly use Kryptonite Is Everywhere to force her to solve problems without using superpowers.